 A study of laws, regulations, aviation activities, and the liability arising out of the operation and/or ownership of aircraft, airports, and repair stations.
 Basic principles of tort law and risk management as related to aviation operations/ organizations are covered.
-Prerequisite: AVM 233 or consent of the instructor framework for an in-depth study of Corporate Aviation Department Management and the functions, it fulfills.
-A study of the regulations. of on-demand types transportation, benefits of on-demand flight travel. department maintenance management, management, safety and aircraft selection as it relates to corporate aviation and executive transportation will be conducted.
-The course will culminate with a look at the current and future issues facing Corporate Aviation Managers.
+Prerequisite: AVM 233 or consent of the instructor

-AVM 344-Corporate Aviation (3) This course will provide the
+AVM 344-Corporate Aviation (3)